AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 }
 ```

-This vertex shader takes a per-object model, a vertex, and transforms all vertices to light space using `lightSpaceM`
+This vertex shader takes a per-object model, a vertex, and transforms all vertices to light space using `lightSpaceMatrix`.

+Since we have no color buffer